coreinfrastructure/best-practices-badge/README.md

 * **[Installation](./doc/INSTALL.md)**  - Installation and quick start
 * **[Roadmap](./doc/roadmap.md)**  - Roadmap (future plans)

-## Summary of Best Practices Criteria "passing" level
+## Summary of Best Practices Criteria for "Passing" Level

 This is a summary of the passing criteria, with requirements in bold (for details, see the [full list of criteria](doc/criteria.md)):